ThoughtRiver/ltss2019_thoughtriver/PITCHME.md

 ## Challenges

+- Labelled data bottleneck
-- Labelled data bottleneck- Legal language is not natural language (much lower entropy -> smaller models; transferrability of results from academic research is not a given)
+- Legal language is not natural language
-- Complex domain ontology (how to harness the structure and constrain models to give logically consistent answers)
+- Complex domain ontology
-- Extensive explicit and implicit context (coalesce relevant information from distant parts of documents, integration of external knowledge bases)
+- Extensive explicit and implicit context
-- Data and machine learning ethics (bias, explainability, privacy)
+- Ethics and regulation
 - System complexity is high where behaviour is non-stationary
 - Business process integration and engendering 'data science empathy'

----
++++

 ## Training data curation